aeraquoo/eloquent-solutions/README.md

     │   ├── 02_fizzbuzz.js
     │   └── 03_chess_board.js
     ├── 03_functions
-    │   ├── 01_minimum.js
+        ├── 01_minimum.js
-    │   ├── 02_recursion.js
+        ├── 02_recursion.js
-    │   ├── 03_bean_counting.js
+        ├── 03_bean_counting.js
-    │   └── test
+        └── test
-    │       ├── 01_minimum.test.js
+            ├── 01_minimum.test.js
-    │       ├── 02_recursion.test.js
+            ├── 02_recursion.test.js
-    │       └── 03_bean_counting.test.js
+            └── 03_bean_counting.test.js
-    └── README.md

-Test running requires the npm modules mocha and chai.
-To install:

-    npm install -g mocha chai

-from the command line.
-To run:
+From the root folder, run:

-    mocha

-from inside a chapter directory (e.g. `03_functions`).
-For this to be meaningful, the directory should contain a non-empty directory, `test`, containing tests to run.
-Alternatively, to run all tests, from the top-level directory where this README is kept:

-    mocha */test
+    npm install

+This will install the development dependencies, which are necessary for running the tests.
+Then, to run tests:

+    npm test